The main provisions of the tax treaty between France and Canada regarding direct taxes

-Method of imposition of rental income in France
+Method of taxation of rental income in France

-Such income must be reported before June 30 of the following year on Form no 2042 and in case of "revenus fonciers" on attachment Form no 2044.
+Such income must be reported before June 30 (for the US residents) of the following year on Form # 2042 and in case of "revenus fonciers" on attachment Form # 2044.

-For the taxpayers who are not residents of France, the tax cannot be lower than 20% of the net income except if they can justify that the average rate of the French income tax, calculated on all income from French and foreign sources, if they were taxable in France, would be lower than 20%.
+- For the taxpayers who are not residents of France, the tax cannot be lower than 20% of the net income except if they can justify that the average rate of the French income tax, calculated on all income from French and foreign sources, would be lower than 20% if these individuals were resident of France.
 The average rate could then be retained (article 197 A of the French Tax Code).

 DIVIDENDS: Article 10 of the treaty